HBLL-Collection-Development/omeka-s-any-cloud/README.md

 After that, when you upload media for an item, it will upload to your selected cloud service rather than to your server’s local storage.

 ## Known Issues
 1. No migration from one cloud/filesystem to another.
 Pick one or manually transfer things if you decide to change services.
-2. The Rackspace Files adapter currently relies on an outdated version of the Guzzle package which causes problems authenticating to the service.
-See [this forum posting](https://community.rackspace.com/products/f/dedicated-hybrid-hosting-forum/8674/rackspace-public-cloud-php-opencloud-sdk-errors-due-to-outdated-certificate-authority-list/14415) for the solution which involves downloading an updated security certificate and placing it in the correct directory in the `vendor` directory.
-There are several issues requesting a fix but I don’t know when those will be resolved.
-Until then, the instructions in that forum work well:
-   1. Download the updated certificate authority file here: <https://curl.haxx.se/ca/cacert.pem>
-   2. Replace Guzzle’s certificate authority file with the updated one.
-It is located at: `/path/to/omeka/modules/AnyCloud/vendor/guzzle/guzzle/src/Guzzle/Http/Resources/cacert.pem`
-3. There is also an authentication issue with Rackspace Files if you use Multi-Factor Authentication (MFA).
-MFA must be disabled on your account for this adapter to work.
-Hopefully both of these issues are addressed soon.

 ## Warning
 Use this module at your own risk.